otto-de/edison-microservice/README.md

 ## Migration from Edison 2 to Edison 3

-The JobEventPublisher, that was deprecated since Edison 2, is finally gone.
 In edison-ldap, whitelisted-paths was replaced with allowlisted-paths.
 Everything else should be ok if you follow the Spring Boot 2 -> 3 migration guide: https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-3.0-Migration-Guide